Trade show exhibits that fit into a 10′ wide by 10′ deep space at a convention hall.

 An American manufacturer of truss display systems.

 Small segments of trade show flooring that fit together like a puzzle to create a larger floor.

-A trade show booth display with aisles on four sides.
-A common size is a 20x20 island display.
-An Island Booth is called an Island Site at European fairs and expositions.
+Trade show booth displays with aisles on four sides.
+A common size is 20×20 island displays.
+An Island Booths are called Island Sites at European fairs and expositions.

 Contracted workers who perform services.

 The process of bonding two or more substances together.
 Trade show booth graphics are usually laminated with a clear, plastic coating to protect the printed paper.